astampoulis/makam-paper-funpearl/makamcode/04-bindmany.md

 ADVISOR.
 Not that I know of, at least where it is called out as a reusable datatype -- though the construction is definitely part of PL folklore.
-After I started using this in Makam, I noticed similar constructions in the wild, for example in MTac \citep{ziliani2013mtac}, for parametric HOAS implementation of telescopes in Coq.
+After I started using this in Makam, I noticed similar constructions in the wild, for example in MTac \citep{ziliani2013mtac}, for parametric-HOAS implementation of telescopes in Coq.

 STUDENT.
 Interesting.
 So how do we work with `bindmany`?
 What's the typing rule like?